trash-unfiltered/ihms-sysconf/README.md

 ### USAGE

-Build and run the [demo](https://github.com/i-HMS/sysconf/blob/master/samples/demo.in "demo confmodule") script and also, see the [confmodule library](https://github.com/i-HMS/sysconf/blob/master/confmodule "confmodule") file.
+See the [confmodule library](https://github.com/i-HMS/sysconf/blob/master/confmodule "confmodule") file.
 A better documentation will come soon.

+#### Running demo script without installing

+To run the demo script without installing sysconf, just type:

+	$ make prefix=/tmp/ihms demo

+**Note:** The command above will build and run the demo script. **/tmp** will be used as directory to create sysconf database.
+Do not forget to run **make clean** at end to reset the source tree.

+#### Installing sysconf

+ To install sysconf, just type as root user:

+ 	# make clean
+ 	# make prefix=YOUR_PREFIX_PATH install

+**Note:** Default value for prefix is **/usr/local**.

-Don't forget that for now, Sysconf is still in prototype state.
+Sysconf is still in prototype state.

 ### LICENSE